 One of the highest satisfaction ratings comes surprisingly from coccyx removal.
 This really should not be such of a shock, since it seems many coccyx pain conditions may be TMS and the surgery may act as a terrific placebo cure.
 The question remains, how many of these patients may have developed chronic pain somewhere else.

 The most common reason for back surgery is disc pathologies and these are also the spinal conditions least often to be successfully resolved, given a timeline of 7 years, regardless of the procedure utilized.
+Although occasionally effective for limb pain, disc surgery is not for back pain.

 It is clear that spine surgery results often do not live up to expectations, due to potential misdiagnosis of the actual problem causing the pain, complications or poor surgical technique.
 This is why I advise patients to be 101% sure that an operation is right for them before getting it done.